bjlkeng/bjlkeng.github.io/source/posts/semi-supervised-learning-with-variational-autoencoders.rst

 * The first two terms try to maximize the MAP estimate (likelihood + prior).
 * The last term tries to ensure :math:`Q` is diffuse (`maximize information entropy <link://slug/maximum-entropy-distributions>`__).

-There's a pretty good presentation on this from NIPS 2016 by Blei et. al which I've linked below if you want more details.
+There's a pretty good presentation on this from NIPS 2016 by Blei et al. which I've linked below if you want more details.
 You can also check out my previous post on `variational inference <link://slug/variational-bayes-and-the-mean-field-approximation>`__, if you want some more nitty-gritty details of how to derive everything